Bushranger's Ransom, or A Ride for Life: Plot

-In 1863 Ben Hall and his men, Johnny Gilbert, John O'Meally, John Vane and Rick Burke hide out at their camp at the Black Stump, close to Rockley, over looking the Bathurst-road.
+In 1863 Ben Hall and his men, Johnny Gilbert, John O'Meally, John Vane and Rick Burke hide out at their camp at the Black Stump, close to Rockley, overlooking the Bathurst-road.
 Their guard is the aboriginal Mulga Fred.

 After a successful raid upon Bathurst, Hall discovers that the gold commissioner at Dunn's Plains, near Rockley (about 30 miles from Bathurst), had determined to break up the gang.

 Hall led a raid on Keightley's house.
 Warned by his son, Cyril, of the bushrangers' approach, Mr. Keightley accompanied by his wife and a friend, Dr. Pechey, barricaded themselves in the house, where they resisted for six hours.

 The bushrangers drew straws to see who should blow the lock of the door open.
 The loser was Mick Bourke who was accidentally shot by a comrade.
 In his pain he asked to be put out of his misery and Ben Hall did so.

 Eventually the defenders surrender, their ammunition having run out.
 John Vane wanted to shoot Keightley in revenge for Bourke but Hall refuses to do so.
 Hall and his men spend the night at the homestead.

 Hall offers to spare Mr. Keightley's life if he can raise £500 and gives his wife eight hours to ride 62 miles to Bathurst to collect the money from her father at the bank.
 She manages to accomplish this just before the bushrangers are about to shoot Keightley, and Hall leaves the homestead with the Keightleys alive.